HumanCellAtlas/ingest-client/examples/template/README.md

 ## Building an empty spreadsheet with a pre-defined layout

 You can create a template for a spreadsheet that defines which tabs/columns to include and specifies the order.
 We use a simple YAML based representation for these templates.
-Use this YML format to declare tabs and columns and pass this to the `SpreadsheetBuilder`.
+Use this YAML format to declare tabs and columns and pass this to the `SpreadsheetBuilder`.
 Here's an exmaple YAML file for a small spreadsheet.

 Properties in the schema can be referred to using a DOT notation that represents the location of the property in the metadata hierarchy.
-The first elemnt is the shortname for the schema followed by the property e.g. The DOT notation for the `ncbi_taxon_id` property from the `biomaterial_core` module in the `donor_organism` schema is `donor_organism.biomaterial_core.ncbi_taxon_id`.
+The first elemnt is the short name for the schema followed by the property e.g. The DOT notation for the `ncbi_taxon_id` property from the `biomaterial_core` module in the `donor_organism` schema is `donor_organism.biomaterial_core.ncbi_taxon_id`.

-**Linking fields can be addded by linking col;umns based on the `*_id` field. e.g. to link a `specimen_from_organism` to a `donor` you must place a  `donor_organism.biomaterial_core.biomaterial_id` column in the `speciemen_from_organism` sheet.
+**Linking fields can be addded by linking columns based on the `*_id` field. e.g. to link a `specimen_from_organism` to a `donor` you must place a  `donor_organism.biomaterial_core.biomaterial_id` column in the `speciemen_from_organism` sheet.
 The same applied when linking entities (files or biomaterials) to a protocol**